- Down Here

 THERE ARE TIMES when a series of books comes along peopled with characters of such self-important shallowness that a reader is left wondering, after wandering through a few of the titles in the sequence, not only why he bothered making the effort in the first place, but why the given collection of books sells so many copies, why it’s so successful.

 Such is the case with Andrew Vachss’ Burke novels, the latest scintillating offering titled Down Here.
 The popularity of this self-absorbed, naïve dreck should astound me.
-It doesn’t considering the current woeful state of New York publishing.
+It doesn’t consider the current woeful state of New York publishing.
 One has only to read Jason Epstein’s excellent, if not discouraging, title Book Business to appreciate the hapless nature of affairs in all things involving books.
-Best seller lists are riddled with hacks that crank out mundane title after mundane title that, often through the nefarious efforts of their agents and publishers, find themselves celebrities who are venerated by those who can’t read and wouldn’t know a real writer if he passed out on their lap.
+Bestseller lists are riddled with hacks that crank out mundane title after mundane title that, often through the nefarious efforts of their agents and publishers, find themselves celebrities who are venerated by those who can’t read and wouldn’t know a real writer if he passed out on their lap.
 These purveyors of swill prance and preen about the stage as though they are brilliant and actually have something to say, much like most Hollywood actors posing hideously in front of paparazzi cameras.
-That a large and still respected New York publishing house, in this case Knopf, would publish the stuff in the first place is not worth considering.
+That a large and still respected New York publishing house, in this case, Knopf would publish the stuff in the first place is not worth considering.
 The book biz as practiced in The Big Apple functions with a total absence of coherency, consistency or adherence to long-ago, long-dead values more commonly associated with the nearly-forgotten likes of Steinbeck, Faulkner, Chandler, and Hemingway.

 And that brings us to the juvenile efforts of Andrew Vachss and his Burke novels, the latest offering titled Down Here.
 According to the jacket copy, Vachss “With bone-crushing impact, set in a milieu that clogs your lungs and stings your eyes, Down Here is the penetrating and remarkable thriller from the master of American Noir.”
 Sounds promising considering this is from the “master of American noir.”
 I wonder what happened to James Ellroy?
 Did he stop writing?

-The general plot, and that’s about all there is in these books – character development, irony and subtle foreshadowing are alien concepts to this author – revolves around the fact that Burke has carried a crush on a woman named Wolfe, who is a former criminal prosecutor who was fired for refusing to “go along to get along.”
-Burke’s true hate in a life, a legitimate one to be sure, is directed with unrelenting vehemence at pedophiles and worse in this genre of human perversion.
+The general plot and that’s about all there is in these books – character development, irony, and subtle foreshadowing are alien concepts to this author – revolves around the fact that Burke has carried a crush on a woman named Wolfe, who is a former criminal prosecutor who was fired for refusing to “go along to get along.”
+Burke’s true hate in life, a legitimate one to be sure, is directed with unrelenting vehemence at pedophiles and worse in this genre of human perversion.
 Wolfe feels the same way.
 When our hero discovers that his flame has been busted for attempted murder he suspects that all is not up to the rules of Hoyle in the legal system.
 He forms an alliance with his “family,” a collection of what Vachss considers highly-unique and weirdly-flawed characters that are so superficially drawn, if they ever came to life, they would not even draw the attention of a Wall Street broker.
 I guess the writer doesn’t get out much.
 He also enlists the aid of an informant inside the police department.
 A decidedly novel piece of artifice.
 From this point on the plot has all the nuance and sophistication of a Matlock episode on TV.